In almost every one of these 40 content idea generators what you’re trying to do is find topic ideas.

-Keyword research tools are very useful, because you can use the new keywords you find to perform more searches in the various content sites (Infographic directories, article directories, Reddit, Twitter, Youtube, etc) to find potentially new idea.
+Keyword research tools are very useful because you can use the new keywords you find to perform more searches in the various content sites (Infographic directories, article directories, Reddit, Twitter, Youtube, etc) to find new ideas.

 These tools were designed specifically to generate content ideas.
 Some are much better than others.

 You can perform a normal search on UberSuggest and then click on ‘Content Ideas’ from the sidebar.
 You’ll see a list of actual articles.